SAP/ui5-webcomponents/docs/5-development/03-properties.md

 }
 ```

-Note: due to the way HTML attributes work, boolean properties can only have `false` as their default value.
+**Note:** due to how HTML attributes work, boolean properties can only have `false` as a default value.